build-your-own-internet/byoi/future/name-resolution/recursive-dns/README.md

 What we're doing next:

-0. Finish building things: set up all the recursive resolvers, set up resolv.conf files on all the machines, and set up the rest of the authoritative dns server
+0. Finish building things: set up all the recursive resolvers, set up resolv.conf files on all the machines, and set up the rest of the authoritative dns server - DONE

 1. Describe what it is we're trying to do in english.
 Set it up for a hand-full of machines.
 Ask the student to complete the entire network.
 Have a /final directory with all the stuff done.